ooshun/ooshun/README.md

 ### Shunsuke Osaki
 Hi there 👋

-I am a master's student of Computer Science at Univ.
-Tsukuba.
+I am a corporate researcher in Japan.

 <!--
 **ooshun/ooshun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.